mapninja/Earthsys144/ResampleExercisewithWBT.md

 ![](images/ResampleExercisewithWBT-4d8b64c0.png)

-## The rest should be essentialy the same.
+## The rest should be essentially the same.